bnorick/labbie/README.md

 Labbie was written to use on the Windows operating system, so YMMV if you choose to try with other operating systems (and I don't currently have plans to produce releases for other operating systems).

+## Installation
+To install Labbie, all you need to do is downloading the latest stable release [here](https://github.com/bnorick/labbie/releases), extracting the archive to any location on your computer and start it by excecuting the "Labbie.exe".

 ## Settings
 You can choose whether to show results for league, daily, or both.